gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-And then the tentacle from the river raised itself out of the grass and slapped down on Lasercase like a flyswatter once, twice, again.
+And then the tentacle from the river raised itself out of the grass and slapped down on Lasercase like a flyswatter.
 The bot raised three of its own smaller tentacles to defend itself.
 The big tentacle brushed them aside contemptuously and wrapped around Lasercase's middle.
 "Assistance!
 Assistance!"
 Lasercase blared as the tentacle dragged it toward the river.

-"Let go!"
-Maddy shouted,
-kicking at Lasercase as she was dragged along with it.
+"Let go of me!"
+Maddy shouted, kicking at Lasercase as she was dragged along with it.
-"Let goooo---oh no!"
+"Let---oh no!"
 A second metal tentacle rose out of the river, soggy weeds dropping from it, then a third.